On axiomatic definitions of non-discrete affine buildings: Retractions based at germs

-We are now ready to prove that the retractions in consideration are distance diminishing.
+We are now ready to prove that the retractions under consideration are distance diminishing.

-\begin{prop} Let $(X,\App)$ be as in \ref{cond} or a pair satisfying axioms (A1), (A2), (ALA), and (FC).
+\begin{prop} Let $(X,\App)$ satisfy condition~(\ref{a6}) or be a pair satisfying axioms (A1), (A2), and (sFC) and suppose further that the metric on $\MS$ is Weyl compatible.
 Then for all apartments $A$ and germs $\mu$ of Weyl chambers contained in $A$ the retraction $r_{A,\mu}$ defined in \ref{Def_vertexRetraction} is distance non-increasing.
-In particular we conclude that the pair $(X,\App)$ satisfies axiom (A5). \end{prop} \begin{proof} Assuming $X$ is as in \ref{cond} condition (LA) is satisfied by Proposition~\ref{Prop:sec sec}.
-Hence using Proposition~\ref{Prop_r} in both cases we can conclude: if $B$ is an apartment containing $\mu$, $y$, and $z$ then $d(y,z)=d(r_{A,\mu}(y),r_{A,\mu}(z))$, so the result holds true.
+In particular $(X,\App)$ satisfies (A5). \end{prop} \begin{proof} Assuming $X$ is as in condition~(\ref{a6}) we may deduce from Proposition~\ref{Prop:sec sec} that (LA) is satisfied and therefore retractions based at germs are well defined.
+Hence using Proposition~\ref{Prop_r} in both cases we can conclude: if $B$ is an apartment containing $\mu$, $y$ and $z$ then $d(y,z)=d(r_{A,\mu}(y),r_{A,\mu}(z))$, so the result holds true.
 Now, suppose $y$ and $z$ are arbitrary.
 By (A2) there exists an apartment $B$ containing $y$ and $z$.
-By Corollary~\ref{Lm:fin cover} there exists closed convex sets $X_1$, \dots, $X_n$ such that $B=\bigcup_{i=1}^n X_i$ and each $X_i$ is contained in a common apartment with $\Delta_xS$.
-Since each $X_i$ is convex and closed, there exists a sequence of points $y=y_0,y_1,\dots,y_k=z$ such that $y_{i-1},y_i\in X_{j_i}$ for some $j_1$, \dots, $j_k$ and $y_i$ is in the convex hull of $y_{i-1}$ and $y_{i+1}$ for $i=1,\dots,k-1$.
+By Corollary~\ref{Lm:fin cover} there exist closed convex sets $X_1$, \dots, $X_n$ such that $\seg_B(y,z)\subset \bigcup_{i=1}^n X_i$ and each $X_i$ is contained in a common apartment with $\mu$.
+Via Lemma~\ref{lem:subsegments}, Weyl compatibility condition~(\ref{cond:metric2}) implies that there is a sequence of points $y=y_0,y_1,\dots,y_k=z$ such that $y_{i-1},y_i\in X_{j_i}$ for some $j_1$, \dots, $j_k$ and $y_i$ is in the segment of $y_{i-1}$ and $y_{i+1}$ for $i=1,\dots,k-1$.
 Then

 where we use the triangle inequality for $d$ restricted to $A$ in the next to the last step.
 Thus, $r_{A,\mu}$ is distance diminishing and hence a retraction with the required properties of (A5). \end{proof}